2023 Lower Austrian state election

 The 2023 Lower Austrian state election was held on 29 January 2023 to elect the members of the Landtag of Lower Austria.

-The ruling conservative ÖVP lost almost 10% of the vote and received slightly less than 40% of the vote, their worst election result ever.
-As a result, the party also lost its absolute majority in the Landtag of Lower Austria (23 of 56 seats, -9), as well as their absolute majority in the state government - losing 2 of their 6 state councilors.
-The party will retain 4 of the 9 state councilors.
+The ruling conservative ÖVP lost almost 10 percentage points and received slightly less than 40 % of the vote, making it its worst election result in Lower Austria's history.
+As a result, the party also lost its absolute majority in the state parliament (23 of 56 seats, -9), and its absolute majority in the state government, losing two of its six seats.

-The center-left SPÖ also had its worst election result ever, losing more than 3% and receiving 20.7% of the vote.
-They lost 1 seat in the Landtag, but kept their 2 state councilors.
+The center-left SPÖ also had its worst election result in history, losing more than 3 percentage points and receiving 20.7 % of the vote.
+They lost one seat in the Landtag but kept their two state councilors.
 For the first time since World War II, the SPÖ ended up in third place in a Lower Austrian state election.

-The far-right, populist FPÖ received its best election result ever, winning more than 24% of the vote, an increase of almost 10%.
+The far-right populist FPÖ achieved their best election result yet, winning more than 24 % of the vote, an increase of almost 10 percentage points.
 Their seat share in the Landtag increased by 6, to 14 seats.
-They won 2 additional state councilors, for a total of 3.
-For the first time ever, they overtook the SPÖ and became the 2nd-largest party in Lower Austria.
+They added two seats to their current one in the state government.
+For the first time ever, they overtook SPÖ and landed in second place in a state election.

-The environmentalist Greens improved their election results slightly, winning about 8% of the vote, up by just over 1%.
-They gained an additional seat in the Landtag and regained their parliamentary group status by winning a 4th seat again.
+The environmentalist Greens improved their election results slightly, winning about 8 % of the vote, up by just over 1 percentage point.
+They gained an additional seat in the Landtag and regained their parliamentary fraction status by winning a fourth seat again.

-The liberal NEOS also improved their previous election result by more than 1% and received 6.7%, their best result ever and kept their 3 seats in the Landtag.
+The liberal NEOS also improved their previous election result by more than 1 percentage point and received 6.7 %, their best result yet and kept their three seats in the Landtag.

-Both the Greens and NEOS failed to get one of the 9 state government councilors.
+Both the Greens and NEOS failed to receive a seat in the nine-member state government.

-Voter turnout was 71.6%, an increase of 5% from the previous election, reversing a longtime trend of falling turnout.
+Voter turnout was 71.6 %, an increase of 5 percentage points from the previous election, reversing a long-time trend of falling turnout.

 Background

-The Lower Austrian constitution mandates that cabinet positions in the state government (state councillors, Landesräte) be allocated between parties proportionally in accordance with the share of votes won by each; this is known as Proporz.
+The Lower Austrian constitution mandates that cabinet positions in the state government (state councillors, Landesräte) be allocated amongst parties proportionally to the share of votes won by each; this is known as Proporz.
 As such, the government is a perpetual coalition of all parties that qualify for at least one state councillor.
-After the 2018 election, the ÖVP had six councillors, the SPÖ two, and the FPÖ one.
-A party has to win at least 10 to 12 percent of the vote to receive one of the nine state councillors.
+After the 2018 election, ÖVP had six councillors, the SPÖ two, and the FPÖ one.
+A party has to win at least 10 to 12 percent of the vote to receive a seat in the state government.